LiskArchive/lisk-sdk/CONTRIBUTING.md

 * **List some other text editors or applications where this enhancement exists.**
 * **Specify which version of Lisk and Lisk-JS you're using.**
 * **Specify the name and version of the OS you're using.**

-### Pull Requests

-* Include issue numbers in the PR title, at the end with: ```Description - Closes #IssueNumber```
-* Include screenshots and animated GIFs in your pull request whenever possible.
-* Follow the [JavaScript](https://github.com/airbnb/javascript) styleguide from airbnb with the [lisk extension](https://github.com/LiskHQ/eslint-config-lisk-base).
-* Document new code based on the [YuiDoc Documentation Styleguide](http://yui.github.io/yuidoc/)
-* End all files with a newline
-* Every new code must come with complete test coverage
-* Update the Readme for the changes that adhere to your new code

 ## Styleguides